tomerfiliba/agnos/site/tutorial/tut-1.rst

 simple service -- the Calculator -- where the server is implemented in ``java`` and the client in ``python``.
 As the name suggests, the Calculator service exposes a small number of arithmetic functions.
-Let's start with writing the :doc:`IDL <idl>` -- open up your favorite XML editor (``notepad`` will do) and paste this snippet:
+Let's start with writing the :ref:`IDL <doc-idl>` -- open up your favorite XML editor (``notepad`` will do) and paste this snippet:

 .. code-block:: xml